g0mb4/nmsd/README.md

 \end{bmatrix}
 ```

-meaning the drivative of this vector becames:
+meaning the derivative of this vector becomes:

 ```math
 \underline{\dot{x}} =